 Getting to know your policy

 It’s good to know some insurance lingo, but you don’t need to become an insurance expert to get the right coverage for your business.
-Your knowledgeable broker is always there to help you determine what coverage you need and to help with any questions or concerns, and there are plenty of resources for you to explore on the Northbridge website.
+Your knowledgeable broker is always there to help you determine what coverage you need and to help with any questions or concerns, and there are plenty of resources for you to explore on the Northbridge resource center.